toretore/toretore.github.com/content/articles/tea.md

 ~~~

 Typically, `update` will pattern match on the event, the `Msg`, to see which type of event it is and then do something
 different for each event.
-Of course, *nothing is changed* inside `update` as it runs in the inside world where mutation
+Of course, *no change happens* inside `update` as it runs in the inside world where mutation
 is forbidden.
 It will return a *new* value as part of the tuple `(Model, Cmd Msg)`.
 The runtime will receive this new
 `Model` across the boundary and store it as the new state in the outside world.